hantomi/hantomi/README.md

 ### Hi there, I'm Long - aka [Hantomi][website] 👋

-## I'm a Student, a front-end, back-end Developer and a Teacher
+## I'm a Student, a front-end, back-end Developer

 - 🌱 I’m currently learning everything 🤣
 - 📝 I’m looking for a better way to optimize the way I'm coding